justinctse/EvolutionSim/README.md

 1. Run `pip install -r requirements.txt` or install the requirements into a virtual environment.
 2. Run `python evolution_sim.py`

-The simulation ends on user input, or when there is a round with no offspring.
+The simulation ends on user input, or when there is a round with no herbivore offspring.

 <p align="center">
   <img src="./assets/screenshot_1.png">